rideshareatx/presentation/mobility.md

 ## Q:
 ### What is fundamentally driving adoption of ridesharing?
 ## A:
-- Smartphones
+- Cellular Networks
 - GPS
-- Cheap cellular data
+- Smartphones

 ===